Colombia - Country Commercial Guide

 Opportunities

-The GoC is committed to decarbonizing Colombia’s energy matrix by transitioning from liquid fuels to natural gas and electricity as the primary energy sources for the transportation, industrial, and residential sectors.
+The Government of Colombia (GoC) is committed to decarbonizing Colombia’s energy matrix by transitioning from liquid fuels to natural gas and electricity as the primary energy sources for the transportation, industrial, and residential sectors.
 Colombia’s limited reserves and decline in production might lead to increased imports of natural gas in the coming years.
 Opportunities may arise for U.S. exporters of natural gas.

 The GoC announced a tender to develop a second LNG import facility in Buenaventura on the Pacific coast.
 Additional pipeline infrastructure is also needed.
 The Buenaventura tender has been delayed several times as the government works to structure incentives.

-Ecopetrol has their own supplier management system.
-Companies interested in becoming a supplier need to register with SIPROE, the supplier management and registration platform used by Ecopetrol.
+Ecopetrol has its own supplier management system.
+Companies interested in becoming a supplier need to register with Ariba (formerly SIPROE), the company’s supplier management and registration platform.

-At COP26 in November 2021, Colombia joined the Global Methane Pledge and in February 2022 signed a resolution (resolution 40066) to reduce methane in the hydrocarbons sector.
+At COP26 in November 2021, Colombia joined the Global Methane Pledge and in February 2022 signed a resolution (resolution 40066) to reduce methane in the hydrocarbon sector.
 The goal is to reduce emissions by 11.2 tons of CO2 equivalent by 2030.
-The resolution establishes the technical requirements for the detection and repair of leaks, burning and venting of natural gas.
-In addition, it seeks to reduce the waste of natural gas to contribute to mitigation measures against climate change, by reducing greenhouse gas emissions.
-For the implementation of this resolution, the National Hydrocarbons Agency (ANH) announced it would publish its rules in August of 2022, for the delivery and reporting by companies of the Natural Gas Leak Detection and Repair Program.
+The resolution establishes the technical requirements for the detection and repair of leaks, burning, and venting of natural gas.
+In addition, it seeks to reduce the waste of natural gas, by reducing greenhouse gas emissions.
+For the implementation of this resolution, the National Hydrocarbons Agency (ANH) published its rules for the delivery and reporting by companies of the Natural Gas Leak Detection and Repair Program in 2022.
 This program will offer opportunities for U.S. exporters of methane reduction technologies within the hydrocarbon sector.

 Trade Event